astronomer/docs/astro/develop-project.md

 #### Step 1: Add Python packages to your Astro project

 To install a Python package from a private PyPI index, add the package name and version to the `requirements.txt` file of your Astro project.
-If you do not include a version, the latest version will be installed.
-This is the same syntax as you would use when adding public packages from [PyPI](https://pypi.org).
-Your `requirements.txt` file can contain a mix of both publicly accessible and private packages.
+If you don't specify a version, the latest version is installed.
+Use the same syntax that you used when you added public packages from [PyPI](https://pypi.org).
+Your `requirements.txt` file can contain both publicly accessible and private packages.

 :::caution

-Make sure that the name of any privately hosted Python package does not conflict with the name of other Python packages in your Astro project.
+Make sure that the name of any privately hosted Python package doesn't conflict with the name of other Python packages in your Astro project.
 The order in which pip searches indices might produce unexpected results.

 :::